HendrikVE/Server-Environment-for-RIOT-App-Market/README.md

-# Backend for the RIOT App Market
+# Backend for the RAPstore

 ## Prerequisites
 * Apache2 webserver